How to Use a Tailscale VPN for Remote Work and Travel

 8. Save and exit by hitting your esc key, and typing Control+X and hitting 'y' then your enter/return key

-Restart your GL.iNet router (server) and verify that it’s available as an exit node by connecting back to your local Wi-Fi network checking in the Tailscale devices internet webpage.
+Restart your GL.iNet router (server) and verify that it’s available as an exit node by connecting back to your local Wi-Fi network checking in the Tailscale devices internet web admin page.
+You may need to enable it in “route settings”.

 4. Connect to your GL-iNet travel router, enable Tailscale, and configure it to point to your exit node